 Regardless of how severe winter will be, we can be assured to have some cold and blustery temperatures.
 That’s something we can always count on, so it’s best to be well prepared to reduce the risks.

 The most important thing to do is to make sure your existing heating system is well maintained.
 That increases your odds it will operate through the winter.
-I believe John Henry's Plumbing, Heating, and Air has the best service maintenance agreement available.
+I believe John Henry's Plumbing, Heating, Air, and Electrical has the best service maintenance agreement available.

 Alternate heating sources make sense too since a typical furnace needs electricity to operate.
 An example of an alternate source of heat is a wood-burning stove.
 Wood burning fireplaces are OK, but most use considerably more makeup air and can cool the inside perimeter with infiltrated air.
 At the same time lot can be said for the ambiance of a wood-burning fireplace.
 The Cracker Barrel restaurant has one of my favorite wood-burning fireplaces.